InteractiveAdvertisingBureau/openrtb/extensions/2.x_official_extensions/opja.md

 ### Details

 Open Private Join & Activation (OPJA) is a protocol for enabling two parties to privately generate activation matches.
-OPJA uses advanced cryptographic techniques to keep private data securely encrypted throughout all steps of the process.
+OPJA uses advanced cryptographic techniques to keep private data securely encrypted throughout all steps of the bid process.
 Note, it is assumed that parties will collaborate with the appropriate regulatory agencies and vendor(s) to ensure compliance.

 A new field under `BidRequest->user->ext` is specified which is named `ojpa`.